raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 };
 ```

-And `phi`, which uses teh same technique of mapping `fibonacci` against itself:
+And `phi`, which uses the same technique of mapping `fibonacci` against itself:

 ```javascript
 function * phi () {